page last updated: 05/26/2020

 2020 Township Real Estate Tax Extension

-On Monday, March 23, 2020, Township Council issued a proclamation regarding 2020 Township Real Estate Taxes.
+On Friday, April 24, 2020, Township Council revised their 2020 Township Real Estate Taxes Proclamation.

-Pursuant to Resolution No. 31-2020, The Emergency Declaration for Coronavirus COVID-19 Pandemic, Concord Township Council is deferring the time to pay 2020 Concord Township taxes as follows:
+Pursuant to the extension of Resolution No. 31-2020: The Emergency Declaration for Coronavirus COVID-19 Pandemic and Governor Wolf's signing of Senate Bill 841, Concord Township Council has further extended the time to pay 2020 Concord Township taxes as follows: